 ROYAL RUSSIA DIRECTORY

 I was born on 27th October 1956 in Penzance, Cornwall, England.
 I was a young boy when my family emigrated to Canada in the summer of 1960.
-We arrived in Toronto, where some 12 years prior one of the last surviving members of the Russian Imperial family had arrived from Denmark, along with her husband and two sons.
-It was not until many years later that I discovered that HIH Grand Duchess Olga Alexandrovna, the daughter of Emperor Alexander III, and youngest sister to the last Russian Emperor, Nicholas II had lived out her final days in a tiny, sparsely furnished room above a barber shop, only mere blocks from where I grew up as a child .
+We arrived in Toronto, where some 12 years prior, one of the last surviving members of the Russian Imperial family had arrived from Denmark, along with her husband and two sons.
+It was not until many years later that I discovered that it was HIH Grand Duchess Olga Alexandrovna, the daughter of Emperor Alexander III, and youngest sister to the last Russian Emperor Nicholas II, who had lived out her final days in a tiny, sparsely furnished room above a barber shop, only mere blocks from where I grew up as a child .

 I am often asked “are you Russian?” or “how did you get so interested in this subject?”.
 To my knowledge, I have no Russian roots and yet, I believe that my interest in the Romanovs and Imperial Russia began with a simple book that I received as a gift many years back.

 Books have always been one of my greatest passions, so it only seemed natural that I should pursue a career in the book industry.
 I have spent more than 40 years in publishing and bookselling in Canada and Great Britain.
 Today, my full-time occupation has greatly expanded and now includes: independent Romanov researcher, publisher, bookseller, writer and public speaker.

 In 1990, I began publishing a simple newsletter dedicated to the Romanov dynasty and Imperial Russia.
 Four years later, I launched the Imperial Russian Journal, the only publication of its kind dedicated to the Romanovs and Tsarist Russia.